 During the academic year 1983-84, he was an acting assistant professor of Electrical Engineering at Stanford University, Stanford, California.
 Since 1984, he has been with the department of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology, where he is currently a Clarence J Lebel Professor of Electrical Engineering.
-He has served as acting co-director (Spring 1996 and 1997) and associate director (2008-) of the Laboratory for Information and Decision Systems, and as a co-director of the Operations Research Center (2002-2005).
-He has also served in the National Council on Research and Technology in Greece (2005-2007) and the associated Sectoral Research Council on Informatics (2011-present).
+He has served as acting co-director (Spring 1996 and 1997) and co-associate director (2008-2013) of the Laboratory for Information and Decision Systems, and as a co-director of the Operations Research Center (2002-2005).
+He has also served in the National Council on Research and Technology in Greece (2005-2007) and the associated Sectoral Research Council on Informatics (2011-2013).
 As of 2013, he is serving as the Chair of the Council of the Harokopio University, in Greece.

 He has been a recipient of an IBM Faculty Development Award (1983), an NSF Presidential Young Investigator Award (1986), an Outstanding Paper Award by the IEEE Control Systems Society (1986), the M.I.T.
-Edgerton Faculty Achievement Award (1989), the Bodossaki Foundation Prize (1995), and a co-recipient of two INFORMS Computing Society prizes (1997, 2012).
+Edgerton Faculty Achievement Award (1989), the Bodossaki Foundation Prize (1995), the MIT/EECS Louis D. Smullin Award for Teaching Excellence (2015), a co-recipient of two INFORMS Computing Society prizes (1997, 2012), a co-recipient of an ACM Sigmetrics Best Paper Award (2013), and a recipient of the ACM Sigmetrics Achievement Award (2016).
 He is a Fellow of the IEEE (1999) and of INFORMS (2007).
 In 2007, he was elected to the National Academy of Engineering.
-In 2008, he was conferred the title of Doctor honoris causa from the Universite Catholique de Louvain (Belgium).
+In 2008, he was conferred the title of Doctor honoris causa from the Universite catholique de Louvain (Belgium).